arcmaksim/Roguelike-old-/README.md

 # Roguelike

 My first roguelike (and my first game) back from 2012.
-Developed specificly to Samsung Galaxy S Plus.
+Developed specificly for Samsung Galaxy S Plus.
 Suppotrs only 480x800 resolution, has problems with assets, but still playble.

 ### Future plans